-Thank you for participating in the 2018 Evergreen State Fair!
-We are proud to be in the fifth year of our plan to make the Evergreen State Fair a Zero Waste event, and the Evergreenest Fair Ever!
+Thank you for participating in this year’s Evergreen State Fair!
+We are proud to be in the sixth year of our plan to make the Evergreen State Fair a Zero Waste event, and the Evergreenest Fair Ever!
 With your help, we can reach our goal of a Zero Waste Fair by only distributing materials to Fair visitors that are recyclable, compostable, or reusable.

 All vendors should use the Zero Waste Stations located throughout the Fairgrounds to put recyclables, compostables, and garbage in the correct bin.
-Vendors that need extra compost and/or recycling receptacles at the back end of their booth can contact County Fairgrounds staff and request a separate bin, as needed.
+Vendors that produce larger amounts of pre-consumer waste can contact County Fairgrounds staff and request additional compost and/or recycling receptacles for use at their booth, as needed.

 The Zero Waste initiative helps minimize the Fair’s environmental impact and operational costs.
-Last year approximately 55% of Fair waste was diverted from the landfill through new composting and recycling infrastructure.
-That's over 50 tons of waste diverted!
+Since the start of this initiative we have averaged approximately 45% of Fair waste diverted from the landfill through new composting and recycling infrastructure.
+Since 2014, that's over 245 tons of waste diverted!
 Going Zero Waste also enhances the Fair experience for visitors.
 In 2014, 97% of the 363 visitors surveyed at the 2014 Fair said the Zero Waste initiative improved their Fair experience.

 Food Service Packaging Policy for Food Vendors

-Food vendors play a key role in the Zero Waste effort, as a large proportion of the waste generated during the Fair is food related.
-Starting in 2015, the Evergreen State Fair is instituting the following Compostable Packaging Policy for food vendors :
+Food vendors play a key role in the Zero Waste effort, as a large proportion of the waste generated during the Fair is food-related.
+Since 2015, the Evergreen State Fair has required compliance with our Compostable Food Service Policy:

 2. Vendors with non-compliant items will be asked to remove them.